BobKoto/bob-site/image02.md

 title: "Image02"
 ---

-the grid images are set to 25% x 25%
+the grid images are set to 25% x 25%  use grid-image , comment out img

 <style>
       body {